OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

  */
 ```

 Parameters should only be present when method takes any.
-The same rule apply return part.
+The same rule applies to return annotation.
 If the parameter is not required by method, it should have "(optional)" prefix in the description.

 #### Properties